janwilmake/contextarea/BACKLOG.md

+# BACKLOG

+- **Large Asset Buckets** Test for large files.
+Overcome `letmeprompt.download` limitations of max 128MB ram by streaming.
+Would be very cool to test if i can upload a huge music library or something.
+- **Loading UX** Do more making the still-loading website more UX friendly as it loads (indicators and ensuring to never have blank pages; maybe add streaming support with separate iframe!)

 # User-owned results 🤔🤔🤔

 🤔 Not sure if I should add this to the already complex LMPIFY, or I should make this within xytext!?